brianmspence/paperpg/README.md

-# pnprpg
+# paperpg
-Pen and Paper Role Playing Games
+Pen and Paper Electronic Role Playing Games

 This project is intended to produce a webapp with pages to support the playing and planning of pen and paper role playing games.